terminaldweller/milla/README.md

 #### apikey

 The apikey to use for the LLM provider.
+Can also be passed as and environment variable.

 #### ollamaSystem